What Is an Unavoidably Unsafe Product?

 A product can be defective in 3 main ways:

-Usually, if a product is defective in how it was marketed, manufactured, or designed, and someone is injured by the defect, then the manufacturer, distributor, or seller of the product are responsible for the consequences of the defect.
+Usually, if a product is defective in how it was marketed, manufactured, or designed, and someone is injured by the defect, then the manufacturer, distributor, or seller of the product is responsible for the injury.
 However, the courts created an exception for products considered "unavoidably unsafe."

 Is the Product Unavoidably Unsafe?

 The product must be appropriately marketed.
-If the product directions are faulty or it’s sold with inadequate warnings, it may not be unavoidably unsafe.
-Thus, if a drug is marketed with no indication as to how or who should take it, then it may not fall under this exception.
+If the product directions are faulty or it's sold with inadequate warnings, the "unavoidably unsafe" doctrine will not shield liability because the doctrine does not apply to marketing defects.
+Therefore, if a drug is marketed with no indication as to how or who should take it, then it may not fall under this exception.
 Similarly, if the drug is marketed with no warnings as to potential adverse reactions, it may not be considered unavoidably unsafe.

 Utility vs. Risk

 The utility or usefulness of the product must outweigh its risk of danger.
-For example, if a drug cures a mild case of hiccups, but causes death in half the people who use it, it wouldn’t be unavoidably unsafe.
-A product doesn’t need to save lives to be considered useful.
-Products ranging from birth control to beauty products have been found to be sufficiently useful to warrant the risk associated with their use.
+For example, if a drug cures a mild case of hiccups, but causes death in half the people who use it, it wouldn't be unavoidably unsafe.
+A product doesn't need to save lives to be considered useful.
+Some beauty products have been found to be sufficiently useful to warrant the risk associated with their use.

-Lastly, there must not be any other way to fully achieve the intended purpose of the product.
-If there’s an alternative product that would be as effective in accomplishing the purpose of the product then the product may not be unavoidably unsafe.
-In determining if there’s an alternative, courts have considered the risk avoided by the alternative and the cost, benefits, and relative safety of the alternative.
-For the hiccup cure, a bottled water would be a safe alternative product making the hiccup cure not unavoidably unsafe.
+Lastly, there should not be any other way to fully achieve the intended purpose of the product.
+If there's an alternative product that would be as effective in accomplishing the purpose of the product then the product may not be unavoidably unsafe.
+In determining if there's an alternative, courts have considered the risk avoided by the alternative and the cost, benefits, and relative safety of the alternative.
+For the hiccup cure, a bottle of water would be a safe alternative product, proving that the hypothetical hiccup cure with a 50% risk of death is not unavoidably unsafe.

 Types of Unavoidably Unsafe Products